SierraQian/IST303-GroupC-Project/README.md

 	 - Design and implement a form for editing username and password (2 days)

    - Backend:
-	 - Implement APIs for user account management (3 days)
+	 - Implement backend system for user account management (3 days)
 	 - Validate and update user account information (2 days)

 3. As a trader without an account, I want to view the default indicators and upcoming events, enabling me to access basic information about the economic calendar even without a registered account.